kylpo/react-playbook/patterns/wip-Immutable-Components.md

 *See [this](https://github.com/kylpo/react-playbook/blob/master/deep-dives/shouldComponentUpdate.md) writeup if you'd like more information on `shouldComponentUpdate`*

 ## When Are Immutable Components Useful?
-As mentioned in [All About shouldComponentUpdate()](https://github.com/kylpo/react-playbook/blob/master/deep-dives/shouldComponentUpdate.md), the most performant thing we could do in our React apps today would be to make all of our component's `scu => false`, but this isn't practical for dynamic apps.
-Even in dynamic apps, however, there are likely many components which will never change after they are rendered.

-React's primary mechanism for tuning performance is with a component's `shouldComponentUpdate()` lifecycle.
-Unfortunately, the component itself needs to specify that it should not update, but often this is better known at its parent level, where the component is actually used.
-So, I propose we have a standard and convention for tuning performance at the parent level.

-The standard is to always export a version of your component that sets `scu => false`.
-The convention is to call that Immutable Component like IMMUTABLE.

-## Can You Spot Them?
+Many of your components will need to live and respond to `prop` or `state` updates, but there are also likely components that are never updated.
+Perhaps it is a layout component used for spacing, or a header component with a fixed label.
+So why should these unchanging components execute re-`render()`s and slow down the javascript thread?
+They shouldn't!
+They should be immutable components.

+## The Problem
+React gives us a mechanism to create immutable components within the component's `shouldComponentUpdate()` method, but often this power exists at the wrong level.
+As a component, I don't always know that I should not re-render.
+As that component's **parent**, however, I might have more context to know if that component can safely be immutable.

+Also, since immutable components prevent re-renders of their `children`, I should probably know how to identify them.
 Can you tell me which of these components do not re-render?

 ```jsx
 <Col>